top of page

 BEGINNING OF THE CATHOLIC TRINITY DOCTRINE

 1. About 300 AD the Catholic Church began incorporating ideas such as dualism and hypostasis from Gnostic beliefs.
 Wikipedia states the following: “Jesus is identified by some Gnostics as an embodiment of the supreme being who became incarnate to bring gnōsis to the earth.”
 Remember the Apostle Paul talking about the twin gods of Alexandria Greece (Acts 28;11)?
 The Catholic Church espoused the same twin idea in a dualistic God consisting of the Father and Jesus.
 Jesus then became man through hypostasis (and brought gnosis to earth).
 Is it a coincidence that both dualism and Gnostic hypostasis also began in Alexandria?
-Some theologians, however, later wanted to include the Holy Spirit and form a trinity.
-Since the Bible is clear there is only one God, it was important that a theory stated 3 = 1.
+Some theologians, however, later wanted to include the Holy Spirit to form a trinity.
+Since the Bible is clear there is only one God, it was important to say 3 = 1.

 2. To add to the confusion, a conservative ascetic religious leader named Arius objected to this new trinity theory and felt the Catholic Church was beginning to promote the ideas of Greek paganism.
 His movement became known as Arianism.
 (Note: Arianism should not be confused with Aryanism which is a radical racial belief beginning in the 19th century.)

 3. Therefore, there needed to be unity in the church, so Emperor Constantine (who opposed Arius) called for a Church council.
 In 325 AD the Catholic Council of Nicaea proposed the Trinity doctrine to put an end to Arianism.
 Per Wikipedia - “According to some accounts in the hagiography of Nicholas of Myra, debate at the council became so heated that at one point, Nicholas struck Arius across the face.”
 Arius and his followers were exiled.
 Emperor Constantine even ruled that anyone refusing to turn over Arius’ writings should be killed.
 Arius and his followers were considered anathema and Aruis was exiled.
 Some people rejected the Trinity doctrine completely, others denied the separate divinity of the Holy Ghost.
 Because of much disagreement, the Trinity doctrine could not be approved at Nicaea in 325 AD.
+However, a Nicene Creed was adopted that avoided the Holy Spirit controversy.
+In other words, at this point, they were promoting sa binary God.

 4. Edict of Thessalonica - 55 years later, 380, the 3 emperors of Rome (sort of a Trinity) wanted to restore unity in the empire and issued the Edict of Thessalonica.
 It reads as follows: